 Best for Travel to Italy: US to Italy Travel Adapter Plug

 If you’re headed to Italy on your European adventure, the U.S. to Italy Travel Adapter Plug is your best choice.
 The two-pack includes one Type L plug for use in Italy and the microstate of San Marino; and one Type E/F plug for across-the-border jaunts into France, Germany, Austria or Slovenia.
 Both adapters feature dual inputs, allowing them to accommodate two U.S. plugs at the same time.
 One of the inputs is universal and can accept plugs from any country except those that use Type M plugs (e.g. South Africa, Swaziland and Lesotho).
 The adapters are CE-certified and RoHS compliant, giving you added peace of mind.

 Best Budget: OREI European Schuko Type Plug Adapter

 A no-frills adapter, the OREI European Schuko Type Plug Adapter is the cost-effective solution for American travelers to Europe and Russia.
 It is compatible with Type E/F plugs and should work in most countries except Italy, Switzerland and the United Kingdom.
-Amazon reviewers particularly like the fact that it fits into the recessed, circular plug sockets found in many parts of Western Europe, as well as standard square-faced sockets.
+Plus, it fits into the recessed, circular plug sockets found in many parts of Western Europe, as well as standard square-faced sockets.